Wake County to consider renaming middle school named after known white supremacist

 Daniels Magnet Middle School is named after Josephus Daniels.

-The event was reported at the time as a race riot, but later revealed for what it was: a violent a coup d'état organized by white supremacist.
+The event was reported at the time as a race riot but later revealed for what it was: a violent a coup d'état organized by white supremacists.
 White supremacists from across the state descended on Wilmington, killing black people and ultimately overthrowing a duly elected government.

 SEE ALSO: UNC to change plaques in Kenan Stadium to remove references to leader in Wilmington Massacre